Ötzi: Cause of death

 The cause of death remained uncertain until 10 years after the discovery of the body.
 It was initially believed that Ötzi died from exposure during a winter storm.
-Later it was speculated that he may have been a victim of a ritual sacrifice, perhaps for being a chieftain.
+Later, it was speculated that he had been a victim of a ritual sacrifice, perhaps for being a chieftain.
 This explanation was inspired by theories previously advanced for bodies recovered from peat bogs such as Tollund Man and Lindow Man.

 Arrowhead and blood analyses

 In 2001, X-rays and a CT scan revealed that Ötzi had an arrowhead lodged in his left shoulder when he died and a small, matching tear in his coat.
 Researchers theorized that Ötzi died of blood loss from the wound, which likely would have been fatal even if modern medical techniques had been available.
 Further research found that the arrow's shaft had been removed before death, and close examination of the body found bruises and cuts to the hands, wrists and chest and cerebral trauma indicative of a blow to the head.
-One of the cuts, to the base of his thumb, reached down to the bone but had no time to heal before his death.
+He received a cut at the base of his thumb from a sharp object which penetrated to the bone.
+This wound showed no scarring, suggesting that it was fresh at the time of his death.
 Currently, it is believed that Ötzi bled to death after the arrow shattered the scapula and damaged nerves and blood vessels before lodging near his lung.
+Additional studies have suggested a lack of oxygen from the bleeding, which together with the high altitudes, temperature, and physical exertion may have contributed to his death.

 DNA analyses taken in 2003 are claimed to have revealed traces of blood from at least four other people on his gear: one from his knife, two from a single arrowhead in his quiver, and a fourth from his coat.
 Interpretations of these findings are that Ötzi killed two people with the same arrow and was able to retrieve it on both occasions, and the blood on his coat was from a wounded comrade he may have carried over his back. Ötzi's posture (frozen body, face down, left arm bent across the chest) could support a hypothesis that, before death occurred and rigor mortis set in, the Iceman was turned onto his belly in the effort to remove the arrow shaft.
+Alternatively, a 2024 study suggested his arm position indicated an attempt to slow his own blood loss.
 The Cambridge World History of Violence (2020) cited Ötzi as evidence of prehistoric warfare.